Fault-tolerant quantum computation by hybrid qubits with bosonic cat-code and single photons: Fault-tolerant quantum computation

 \subsection{Fault-tolerance analysis}

 We investigate the fault-tolerance of quantum computation with H-cat and H-coh qubits and compare the result with previous works.
 We here focus on analyzing and simulating the fault-tolerance of MBQC, which is suitable for photonic platforms.
-In MBQC, universal quantum computation requires to prepare an appropriate structure of cluster states.
-We construct the Raussendorf-Harrington-Goyal (RHG) lattice \cite{Raussendorf2006,Raussendorf2007} based on our hybrid qubits, which can embed the surface code and enables universal quantum computation.
 For the circuit-based model, we can employ the telecorrection \cite{Knill2005} and Steane code in simulation equivalently with the works using H-coh and CV qubits~\cite{Lund2008,LeeSW2013} for the direct comparison, details of which are in Appendix~\ref{sec:Simulation}.

-We depict the sturcture of a RHG lattice in Fig. \ref{fig:RHG}(a) and describe the procedure for its construction in the Methods.
 In the RHG lattice, errors that occur in the hybrid fusion propagate to adjacent qubits (See Appendix~\ref{sec:ErrorFusion}), so that a corresponding error rate is assigned to each individual qubit on the lattice.
 Based on assigned error rates, we can find the error pattern matching the syndrome measurement using the weighted minimum-weight perfect matching \cite{Fowler2012} in the PyMatching package \cite{Higgott2021}, and then count remaining error chains connecting two primal boundaries and determine whether a logical error occurs.
 We perform a Monte Carlo simulation to find the logical error rate $p_L$ for different code distances $d$, and then investigate whether the errors are accumulated, i.e.,~$p_L$ increases or not as increasing $d$.
 The fault-tolerance noise thresholds can then be determined as the maximum physical error rates by which the logical errors are not accumulated with $d$.
 See Appendix~\ref{sec:Simulation} for details.

-We present the loss thresholds of photonic MBQC based on H-cat and H-coh qubits in Fig. \ref{fig:RHG}(b) by changing the encoding amplitude $\alpha$ in CV part.
+We present the loss thresholds of photonic MBQC based on H-cat and H-coh qubits in Fig.~\ref{fig:RHG}(b) by changing the encoding amplitude $\alpha$ in CV part.
 Note that the previous estimation of H-coh in Ref.~\cite{Omkar2020} employed a slightly different error model, and thus we resimulate the result under the same error model assigned to H-cat for fair comparison.
 We also depict the loss thresholds of the circuit-based model with hybrid and CV qubits estimated based on Steane codes for comparison.